 35” tires and your Drivetrain

-Because the weight sits below the sprung suspension it falls part of unsprang weight.
-This added weight has a direct effect on fuel economy, performance, gearing and other drivetrain components.
+Because the weight sits below the sprung suspension it falls part of unsprung weight.
+This added weight has a direct effect on fuel economy, performance, gearing, and other drivetrain components.
 But a 35″ tire is going to put more strain on the drivetrain to perform and to haul the 4WD over obstacles off-road.
 Yes, it gives you the extra 1″ of clearance, however, there are negative aspects to it as well.

 Let’s look in more detail at the pros and cons of each tire.